harounian/JoeDeck-QMK/readme.md

 ![frame 0](https://user-images.githubusercontent.com/37491092/183949934-68444ba2-70cf-43f9-bd4f-19fba770f38f.png)

-The JoeDeck is a device that allows you to interact with your PC in a different way.
-Other than a keyboard or mouse, this device is based on changing volume and macro functions.
-It has 13 buttons that can be reprogrammed to suit your needs.
-It also gives you the ability to adjust the volume of your programs and output/input devices and even mix/balance them to your hearts content.
+The JoeDeck is a small computer peripheral device that allows users to assign macros, or pre-programmed sequences of keystrokes that can be executed with a single button press.
+These macros can be used for a variety of purposes, such as in-game shortcuts or automating repetitive tasks.
+In addition to this, it gives you the ability to adjust the volume levels of your programs and output/input devices, so you can mix/balance them to your heart's content.
+It's commonly used by gamers and programmers as a way to improve their productivity and efficiency.

 -   Keyboard Maintainer: JoeDeck Inc.
 -   Hardware Supported: JoeDeck